vstinner/misc/cpython/pep-lvalue.rst

 Backwards Compatibility
 =======================

 The proposed C API changes are backward incompatible on purpose.

-In practice, only a minority of third party projects are affected.
+In practice, only a minority of third party projects are affected and most of them have already been prepared for these changes.

 Most projects are broken by ``Py_TYPE()`` and ``Py_SIZE()`` changes.
 These two macros have been converted to static inline macro in Python 3.10 alpha versions, but the change has been reverted since it broke too many projects.
 In the meanwhile, many projects, like Cython, have been prepared for this change by using ``Py_SET_TYPE()`` and ``Py_SET_SIZE()``.
 For example, projects using Cython only have to regenerate their outdated C code to become compatible.